Night Stand Buying Guide

 by Staff Writer

-Area: Nightstand table area is another issue.
-If your bed is in the corner but sleeps two, find a single nightstand with room enough for both of you.
-If you're interested in the sleek, pared down look of a small nightstand, but you're wondering how to make best use of its diminutive size, move lighting and framed photographs to the walls to keep your nightstand uncluttered.
+Generally, you'll want to have enough room for a table lamp, an alarm clock, and a glass of water.
+What else do you like to keep next to your bed?
+You may want to choose a nightstand with more surface area if you also need room for a charging cell phone, a book, a box of tissues, or a pair of glasses.
+If you're interested in the sleek look of a small nightstand, but you're wondering how to make best use of its diminutive size, move lighting and framed photographs to the walls to keep your nightstand uncluttered.

 Whether your nightstand matches your bedroom set or makes an interesting accent piece, the material is important.
 A wooden nightstand's species, finish, and color have a big impact on the feel of your bedroom's dimensions and space.
 Contemporary nightstands are often accented with modern metals, like polished chrome or brushed stainless steel.
 Traditional nightstands and antique nightstands are distinguished by brass and antiqued iron hardware.